-- A. The CAAB has developed a standard proficiency check form for use by company check airman. - B. Check airman will use only this form when accomplishing proficiency checks. - C. A copy of the completed form will be forwarded to the CAAB within 10 business days after the Accomplishment of the Route Check.
+- A. The CAAB has developed a standard proficiency check form for use by the Examiner. - B. The Examiner will use only this form when accomplishing proficiency checks. - C. A copy of the completed form will be forwarded to the CAAB within 10 business days after the Accomplishment of the proficiency checks.